khulnasoft/cli/CONTRIBUTING.md

 ## API client

-The Supabase API client is generated from OpenAPI spec.
+The Khulnasoft API client is generated from OpenAPI spec.
 See [our guide](api/README.md) for updating the client and types.